poorvi1910/Web/ctf_writeups/Hackluctf'24.md

 sandbox allow-forms
 really, really no JS (missing allow-scripts)
 ```
+Techniques that leak the charset of a text node that would fit our conditions:

+- Using default fonts to cause size differences
+- Using default fonts to cause timing differences.
+Timing side-channels are generally slower and less reliable, so let’s go with the size differences

 ### Steps used
 - Make the text element have 1 char per line
 - Configure letters to have unique heights